GrayHatter/gr.ht/content/posts/consent-is-required.md

 I almost feel bad for the above.
 It does seem to imply I'm blaming sr.ht here for failing to obtain consent.
 But that's entirely inaccurate.
 Source hut is playing fair.
-The splash screen while my computer wastes energy and cpu cycles for no other reason than "why not[^LLM power]", is totally within the reasonability, and does seem to be fair in requesting consent; even though I refused.
+Showing the splash screen while my computer wastes energy and cpu cycles for no other reason than "why not[^LLM power]", is totally within the reasonability, and does seem to be fair in requesting consent; even though I refused.
 The problem with the missing consent are the bots.